Turmateniri/team3/Idea-Proposal.md

 6).
 An party organization function allows customer to share the dishes physically.

+In summary, there are three main function in our app:
+a)  Recipe searching function
+b)  Uploading function (more and more recipe will be created by customer, the app could be "self-grow")
+c)  party organizer

 5. How is this app unique?
 Why do users need this app?